-- Staff may get sick with coronavirus infection.
+- Team members may get sick with coronavirus infection.
 People becoming unwell or symptomatic on-site presents a high risk of transmission.

-- Some staff may have pre-existing medical conditions which render them more vulnerable to the dangers of coronavirus infection
+- Some team members may have pre-existing medical conditions which render them more vulnerable to the dangers of coronavirus infection

 - Travel to and from work may lead to greater risk of virus transmission.
 Access to building may create a virus transmission risk if staff all seek entrance at once or are channeled through single points of entry.